akshayar/msk-samples/mirror-maker/README.md

 ```
 ## Deploy using Docker on EC2 single node
 1. Update `mirror-maker/ec2-docker-mm2/docker-compose-kafka-connect.yaml`  and update value of DESTINATION_BOOTSTRAP_SERVER.
+2. If you built a new image, update the image referred in `mirror-maker/ec2-docker-mm2/docker-compose-kafka-connect.yaml` .
-2. Execute following commands to run the Kafka connect.
+3. Execute following commands to run the Kafka connect.
 ```shell
 cd $SOURCE_ROOT/mirror-maker/ec2-docker-mm2
 docker-compose -f docker-compose-kafka-connect.yaml up
 ```
-3. Got to `Deploy MM2 connectors` section and execute command to run the 2 connectors required for MM2.
+4. Got to `Deploy MM2 connectors` section and execute command to run the 2 connectors required for MM2.

 ## Deploy using Docker on ECS
 1. The deployment assumes that both source and destination clusters are on AWS.
 They can either be MSK or self-hosted EC2.